Key Action 1 – Adult Education

 Eligible participants

-A. Agency Staff
+A. Organisation's Staff

 - Teachers, trainers and other non-teaching staff and experts (such as administrative staff, volunteers, advisors and policy coordinators) in adult education.

-- In all cases, the participant's working relationship with the sending organisation shall be adequately documented.
+- * In all cases, the participant's working relationship with the sending organisation shall be adequately documented.

 B. Organisation Trainees